Coronavirus (COVID-19): overview and advice

 Testing and tracing for coronavirus (COVID-19)

-You can find information on testing, how to book a test and the contact tracing programme on the Public Health Agency website.
+Information on testing, how to book a test and the contact tracing programme is available on the following pages:

-The new app is dedicated to providing people across Northern Ireland with immediate advice and links to vital trusted information.
+The symptom checker app is dedicated to providing people across Northern Ireland with immediate advice and links to vital trusted information.

-You can download the COVID-19 NI app for both Apple and Android devices using the relevant links below:
+You can download the COVIDCare NI app for both Apple and Android devices using the relevant links below:

 An online version of the app is available from the following link for those without access to a smartphone but who are able to access a computer or tablet device.